Shahrukh & His Little Boy AbRam Re-create The Poster Of Zero! It's Adorable Beyond Words

 Daddy-Son

-Gauri Khan shared the image on her Twitter handle and answering to her caption - well, yes of course, they are the sweetest daddy-son in the whole wide world.
+Gauri Khan shared the image on her Twitter handle and answering to her caption - Well, yes, of course, they are the sweetest daddy-son in the whole wide world.

 AbRam & Shahrukh Khan

-Shahrukh Khan had previously revealed that he becomes a kid all by himself when he's with AbRam and going by all the pictures, we know that he's stating the truth.
-SRK does become a little when he's with AbRam.
+Shahrukh Khan had earlier revealed that he becomes a kid all by himself when he's with AbRam and going by all the pictures, we know that he's stating the truth.
+SRK does become a little boy when he's with AbRam..

 Chota Baadshah!

-AbRam is now the most sought after star-kid in the country and whenever he steps out with his daddy, the paparazzi and common folks alike go bonkers.
+AbRam is now the most sought-after star kid in the country and whenever he steps out with his daddy, the paparazzi and common folks alike go bonkers.
 Just recently, AbRam was mobbed by the paparazzi as soon as he stepped out of Aaradhya's birthday bash and the little boy looked so frightened and terrified.

 On The Work Front – Zero Grand Release